-17 Does the competition authority's analysis of the competitive impact of a merger involving IP rights differ from a traditional analysis in which IP rights are not involved?
+19 Analysis of the competitive impact of a merger involving IP rights Does the competition authority's analysis of the competitive impact of a merger involving IP rights differ from a traditional analysis in which IP rights are not involved?
 If so, how?

-Mergers involving IP rights are assessed on the basis of the same test as other mergers, ie, on the basis of whether they may result in a substantial lessening of competition in the UK or any part of it.
+Mergers involving IP rights are assessed on the basis of the same test as other mergers, that is, on the basis of whether they may result in a substantial lessening of competition in the UK or any part of it.